SignalK/specification/gitbook-docs/security.md

 Tokens may have a short expiry time and need to be renewed periodically, or a token's current validity may be unknown.

-#### Web Clients
+#### HTTP Clients

-To validate a token, a web based client should send an HTTP GET request to `/signalk/«version»/auth/validate` with the token in the cookie.
+To validate a token, a web based client should send an HTTP GET request to `/signalk/«version»/auth/validate` with the token in the cookie, or in the header.
-If the token is valid, it will be renewed, and the new cookie set in the response.
+If the token is valid, a new token is created with new expiry time, and a new cookie or header set in the response.
+This effectively renews a token.

 The reply message will be returned in any case.